 Videos- Beaches of San Diego County

 San Onofre State Beach is on the northern border of San Diego County.
 I highly recommend visiting this beach, as it is so primitive.
-Please see the link above for more information.
 As you can see, I have two videos of San Onofre State Beach (I love this place!)
-The first was taken in winter and the second in summer.
+I took the first in winter and the second in summer.
 Have fun and compare the seasonal shorelines!
+Please see the link above for more information.

 Old Man’s Surfing Beach